Euripides, The Phoenician Women

 THE PHOENICIAN WOMEN

 4th-century producers have edited and augmented this Euripides play named for the Chorus of young women commenting on the Theban material (after the blinding of Oedipus).
 The play begins with Jocasta, not dead and disturbingly calm and informative about the incestuous background.
-She tells of warnings before conceiving Oedipus with her initial husband Laius, of Oedipus’ road-rage-fueled killing of Laius, of his becoming ruler of Thebes, and of the contention between their two sons Eteocles and Polyneices.
+She tells of warnings she had received before conceiving Oedipus with her initial husband Laius: of Oedipus’ road-rage-fueled killing of Laius, of his becoming ruler of Thebes, and of the contention between their two sons Eteocles and Polyneices.

-We get a “teichoskopia” — a viewing from the wall — with daughter Antigone and a Pedagogue, in which the “seven against Thebes” and their armies are identified.
-Appropo of nothing much, the Pedagogue sends Antigone back inside with the declaration,
+We get a “teichoskopia” — a viewing from the wall, as in Book 3 of Homer’s Iliad — with daughter Antigone and a Pedagogue, in which the “seven against Thebes” and their armies are identified.
+Apropo of nothing much, the Pedagogue sends Antigone back inside with the declaration,

 The female sex is very quick to blame.